craftit/ForceSensingMantisGripper/README.md

 The parts for the gripper can be downloaded from thingiverse: https://www.thingiverse.com/thing:1480408

+## Outstanding issues

+- The servo motor can still overhead if left gripping an object too long.
+This is particularly a problem if you print the gripper parts in PLA
+- Ideally it would put on a custom PCB or use an existing smart servo controller.

 ## License

 Except for files based on the Mantis Gripper which are creative commonds,